Ultra Tune marketing fund statements in need of repair

 - ensure that marketing fund statements are prepared and distributed within the required timeframes.

-As marketing fund statements must be prepared within four months of the end of the financial year, that means that the fast approaching date of 31 October is the deadline to complete these audits and update disclosure documents.
+As marketing fund statements must be prepared within four months of the end of the financial year, that means that 31 October was the deadline to complete these audits and update disclosure documents.
 Statements must then be distributed within 30 days of their preparation.